-After a workout, you feel fatigued and your performance capacity is low.
-In the hours and days following the workout, you "recover," and your performance capacity returns to normal (and may even improve).
+After a workout, you're fatigued and your performance capacity is low.
+In the hours and days following the workout, you "recover" and your performance capacity returns to normal (and may even improve).

-The length of time this process takes depends on many factors including, of course, how hard your workout was and your previous muscle glycogen stores (glycogen guide) .
+The time it takes for this process depends on many factors, including, of course, how hard the training was and your previous muscle glycogen stores (glycogen guide) .

-General hydration and nutrition for post-workout muscle recovery
+Hydration and general nutrition for post-workout muscle recovery

 Hydration and nutrition play a critical role in muscle recovery .
 Fluid loss during exercise can lead to dehydration, negatively impacting muscle function and recovery.

-It is essential to replace lost fluids to facilitate the metabolic processes involved in muscle repair.
+It is essential to replenish lost fluids to facilitate the metabolic processes involved in muscle repair.

 The National Association of Sports Nutritionists recommends consuming 15 to 20 ounces (approximately 450 to 600 ml) of water at least two hours before exercise, followed by 8 to 10 ounces (approximately 240 to 300 ml) every 15 minutes during exercise, and replacing 150% of lost body weight in fluids after exercise for optimal recovery.